Paving Matroids: Defining Equations and Associated Varieties: Abstract

 \section{Abstract}

 We study paving matroids, their realization spaces, and their closures, along with matroid varieties and circuit varieties.
-Within this context, we introduce three distinct methods for generating polynomials within the associated ideals of these varieties across any dimension.
+Within this context, we introduce two distinct methods for generating polynomials within the associated ideals of these varieties across any dimension.
 Additionally, we explain the relationship between polynomials constructed using these different methods.
 We then compute a comprehensive and finite set of defining equations for matroid varieties associated with specific classes of paving matroids.
-Finally, we focus on the class of paving matroids of rank $3$, known as point-line configurations, which essentially contain simple matroids of rank $3$.
-Furthermore, we provide a decomposition for the associated circuit variety of point-line configurations, where all points have a degree less than $3$.
-Lastly, we present several examples applying our results and compare them with the known cases in the literature.
+Furthermore, we provide a decomposition for the associated circuit variety of paving matroids, where all points have a degree less than $3$.
+Finally, we present several examples applying our results and compare them with known cases in the literature.

 { }